 Charles Schwab ATM network and fees

-The Charles Schwab High Yield Investor Checking account comes with a Visa platinum debit card that allows you to make purchases almost anywhere.
+The Charles Schwab High Yield Investor Checking account comes with a contactless Visa platinum debit card that allows you to swipe or tap your card at any contactless ATM or reader.
 You can use any Charles Schwab ATM without incurring any fees, and the bank will refund any ATM fees charged when using out-of-network ATMs.

 Compare to top checking accounts

 How do I deposit or withdraw money?

 You can access your money several ways, but you won’t be able to deposit or withdraw funds from a Charles Schwab branch.

 At an ATM

 Mobile check deposit

 Online or via wire transfer within the US